-A. To acquire drawing and making skills to explore creative ideas for future industrial design practice
+A. Apply advanced drawing and making skills to explore creative ideas for future industrial design practice.

-B. To develop a range of critical, technology and professional skills that are needed for ambitious and challenging industrial design practice
+B. Demonstrate a range of professional skills for managing and presenting a design project.

 C. Evaluate and apply advanced design methods and tools to improve human experience.